rakib135836/roomify/README.md

 ## Getting Started

-To get started with our website, simply visit [Trek Tales](https://roomify-1529f.web.app/) and create an account to unlock all features and functionalities.
+To get started with our website, simply visit [Roomify](https://roomify-1529f.web.app/) and create an account to unlock all features and functionalities.
 Happy browsing!